Isolation and Molecular Identification of the ETEC Pathotype of Escherichia Coli from Calf Diarrhea in Some Area of Iran

 Abstract

-OBJECTIVES: The primary aims of our study were to determine the prevalence and occurrence rate of genes that encode virulence factors (virotypes) in Escherichia coli strains isolated from calves with diarrhea.
-METHODS: Rectal swabs were procured from 156 calves exhibiting diarrhea, encompassing 12 distinct dairy farms located across five provinces of Iran.
-Through PCR analysis, the E. coli isolates were evaluated for the presence of various virulence genes such as f4, f5, f41, f17, cfa/1, sta, and lt.
+Methods: Rectal swabs were collected from 156 calves exhibiting diarrhea, representing 12 distinct dairy farms located across five provinces in Iran.
+Through polymerase chain reaction (PCR) analysis, the E. coli isolates were evaluated for the presence of various virulence genes, including f4, f5, f6, f41, f17, cfa/1, sta, and lt.

-RESULTS: A total of 78.84 % isolates were found to be positive for at least one of the virulence genes.
-The highest frequency with 76.28% was related to sta virotype.
-Most of the isolates analyzed had a single gene, and no combination of fimbrial and enterotoxin gene was predominant.
+Results: Approximately 78.84% of isolates were found to be positive for at least one of the virulence genes.
+The highest frequency, at 76.28%, was related to the sta virotype.
+Most isolates analyzed had a single gene, and no combination of fimbrial and enterotoxin genes was found to be predominant.

-CONCLUSIONS: These findings underscore the importance of monitoring and understanding the epidemiology of ETEC pathotypes in order to develop effective strategies for managing calf diarrhea and reducing associated economic losses in the cattle industry in Iran.
+Conclusion: These findings underscore the importance of monitoring and understanding the epidemiology of enterotoxigenic E. coli pathotypes to develop effective strategies for managing calf diarrhea and mitigating associated economic losses in the Iranian cattle industry.

 Keywords